-Located in northeast Tanzania, the vast and UNESCO-listed Ngorongoro Conservation Area borders the Serengeti National Park to the northwest and extends into the southern plains, forming part of the larger Serengeti ecosystem.
+Located in northeast Tanzania, the vast, UNESCO-listed Ngorongoro Conservation Area borders the Serengeti National Park to the northwest and extends into the southern plains, forming part of the larger Serengeti ecosystem.
 The main attractions here are the Big Five, the Ngorongoro Crater, and the Olduvai Gorge archaeological site where hominin fossils dating back millions of years were discovered.
 Covering an area of 8,292km2, this area attracts a rich variety of wildlife and the annual wildebeest migration is simply spectacular.

 With the Serengeti National Park being established in 1951, Masai tribes living in that area were forcibly removed in 1959 in order to preserve the wildlife.
 Due to this, these Masai communities were placed in the Ngorongoro Conservation Area, which increased the population of Masai and livestock living within the Crater.
 Later, in 1976, the Ngorongoro Conservation Area Authority was founded to ensure the protection of the wildlife and human population alike, with the area then becoming a UNESCO World Heritage Site in 1979.

 The name of the national park, Ngorongoro, is of Masai origin.
 It comes from the Masai word that is used to describe the sound made from a cowbell (‘ngoro ngoro’).
-The Masai live within the national park and continue to preserve their traditional pastoral ways.
+The Masai people live within the national park and continue to preserve their traditional pastoral ways.
 Historically, the Ngorongoro Conservation Area has always been populated by humans, as fossil records have shown that a number of hominid species have lived in the area for 3 million years.
 It still continues to support human populations, as it remains the only conservation area in Tanzania that allows human habitation.
 Land use is still heavily controlled to ensure that the wildlife is protected, but cultivation, on a minor scale, is allowed and tribal communities are permitted to reside in the area.

 There are approximately 25,000 large animals living inside the Crater, including black rhinoceros, hippopotamus, cape buffalo, wildebeest, zebra, and gazelles.
 The Crater’s biggest attraction, though, is the large number of Masai lions that reside on the Crater edge, the densest known population of lions in fact.
-Another wildcat that is common to the Crater is the serval, which you can attempt to spot on one of your game drives.
+Another wildcat that is common to the Crater is the serval, which you can attempt to spot on one of your Ngorongoro safari game drives.
 Lake Magadi is also home to thousands of flamingos.

 Dry season – June to October